FAIRmat-NFDI/nomad-docs/docs/tutorial/upload_publish_api.md

 This tutorial assumes basic familiarity with Python and programmatic workflows.

-Before starting this tutorial, please make sure you have the following:
+Before starting, make sure you have the following:

 1. **NOMAD user account**
    In order to interact with the NOMAD API, a user account is required.
    You can create an account by following the steps described in the [overview page](overview.md#create-a-nomad-user-account){:target="_blank" rel="noopener"}.

 2. **Python environment**
-   A Python **3.11 or newer** environment with permission to install external packages.
+   A Python 3.11 or newer environment with permission to install external packages.
    The examples in this tutorial are designed to be run in a Jupyter notebook.

 3. **Basic Python knowledge**